Mohammed-Balkhair-hub/Boltz-2_-Benchmark/README.md

 # Boltz-2 Benchmark Repository

-A comprehensive pipeline for protein-ligand affinity prediction using the Boltz-2 model, specifically designed for EGFR and VEGFR2 proteins with various drug compounds and mutations.
+A comprehensive data management and analysis pipeline for protein-ligand affinity prediction using the [Boltz-2](https://github.com/jwohlwend/boltz) deep learning model.
+This repository provides tools to process, organize, and analyze Boltz-2 prediction results for various protein-drug combinations and mutations.

-## Overview

-This repository contains a complete workflow for predicting protein-ligand binding affinities using the [Boltz-2](https://github.com/jwohlwend/boltz) deep learning model.
-The pipeline processes protein structures, generates multiple sequence alignments (MSAs), and predicts binding affinities for various drug compounds and protein mutations.

 **Note**: This repository is a benchmark implementation using Boltz-2.
 For the official Boltz-2 model and latest updates, please refer to the [official Boltz repository](https://github.com/jwohlwend/boltz).

+## What This Pipeline Actually Does

+This is **NOT just a simple Boltz-2 runner**.
+It's a comprehensive data management system that:

+1. **Processes Boltz-2 JSON outputs** into structured CSV metadata
+2. **Calculates derived values** including IC50 conversions and statistical means
+3. **Organizes data** for multiple protein-drug combinations and mutations
+4. **Provides analysis tools** for comparing affinity predictions across different conditions
+5. **Maintains data integrity** with proper error handling and validation

 ## How the Pipeline Works

-The Boltz-2 pipeline follows this workflow:
+The pipeline follows this workflow:

 1. **Input Preparation**: YAML files define protein sequences and ligand SMILES strings
-2. **Boltz-2 Execution**: The model runs predictions using the `boltz predict` command
+2. **Boltz-2 Execution**: Run Boltz-2 predictions (external to this repository)
-3. **Results Processing**: JSON output files are parsed and converted to CSV metadata
+3. **Data Processing**: Extract affinity values from JSON outputs and calculate derived metrics
-4. **Data Analysis**: Affinity values are calculated and IC50 conversions are performed
-5. **Visualization**: Results are plotted and analyzed
+4. **Metadata Generation**: Create structured CSV files with all affinity data and calculations
+5. **Data Analysis**: Provide tools to analyze and visualize the processed results

 ## Repository Structure